xcray/Apple_Airport_hass_devicetracker_and_Internet_Connection_Sensor/README.md

 Tested on Apple Airport Timecapsule AC with the newest firmware (7.7.9).

+## Not working on new verion of hass, since the auth of api had been changed.

 Working process:

 - Apple's wireless router send out syslogs containing important and useful information for HA (WAN connection events and wireless devices connection events).